manolodd/fleco/README.md

 strategicConstraints.addConstraint(Genes.PR_PT_9D_7, new Constraint(ComparisonOperators.LESS_OR_EQUAL, 0.6f));
 strategicConstraints.addConstraint(Genes.ID_BE_ID_BE_3, new Constraint(ComparisonOperators.GREATER_OR_EQUAL, 0.7f));
 ```
-As can be shown, they can be defined at different levels in the CyberTOMP's
+As demonstrated, these goals can be defined at various levels within the CyberTOMP's hierarchy of metrics.
-tree of metrics.

-Now, create an instance of FLECO algorithm that must be initialized using the
-previous definitions.
+Moving forward, instantiate the FLECO algorithm by initializing it with the aforementioned definitions.

 ```java
 FLECO fleco;
 fleco = new FLECO(initialPopulation, maxSeconds, crossoverProbability, implementationGroup, initialStatus, strategicConstraints);
 ```

-And in order to see what is happening while FLECO is running, you could define a
-default progress event listener whose only mission is to print some information
-in the console.
+To facilitate the monitoring of FLECO's execution progress, it is advisable to establish a default progress event listener.
+This listener is designed with the sole purpose of printing relevant information in the console, enabling continuous visibility into the ongoing operations of the algorithm.

 ```java
 fleco.setProgressEventListener(new DefaultProgressEventListener());
 ```

-Finally, a call to a "evolve()" method will make FLECO work until a solution is
-found or the maxSeconds period is finished.
-Once finished, the best chromosome
-can be queried and their genes can be printed.
+Concludingly, invoking the "evolve()" method will initiate the operation of FLECO until a solution is discovered or the designated time period, specified as maxSeconds, elapses.
+Upon completion, the best chromosome can be retrieved, and its constituent genes can be printed for examination.

 ```java
 fleco.evolve();
 fleco.getBestChromosome().print();
 ```

-This best chromosome is the target status and their genes as well as their
-corresponding values are a high-quality set of cybersecurity actions that must
-be implemented in order to achieve the strategic cibersecurity goals/constraints.
-Additional solutions could be found, if they exist, in subsequent executions of
-FLECO using the same configuration.
+The best chromosome obtained represents the target status, encompassing both its genes and their associated values.
+This set of cybersecurity actions exemplifies a high-quality collection that necessitates implementation to fulfill the strategic cybersecurity goals and constraints.
+In subsequent executions of FLECO with the same configuration, additional solutions, if they exist, may be discovered.

 This example can be found in [SimpleExample.java](https://github.com/manolodd/fleco/blob/development/src/main/java/com/manolodominguez/experiments/SimpleExample.java)

 # USING FLECO STUDIO (JAVA SWING STANDALONE APPLICATION MODE)

-Using FLECO Studio, the GUI version of FLECO, is still easier.
-After compiling
+Utilizing FLECO Studio, the graphical user interface (GUI) version of FLECO, remains a more streamlined approach.
+Once the compilation process is complete, the subsequent step merely involves executing the following command:
-you only will have to ejecute:

 ```console
 java -jar fleco-{YourVersion}-with-dependencies.jar
 ```

-And FLECO Studio will start automatically.
-It is a quite easy user interface
-that is contained in a single window.
-To start a new case "New" option should
+Upon execution, FLECO Studio will automatically launch, providing a user-friendly interface conveniently contained within a single window.
+To initiate a new case, simply navigate to the "Case" menu and select the "New" option.
-be selected from the "Case" menu.

 ![](src/main/resources/com/manolodominguez/fleco/gui/screenshots/new.png)

-And after choosing the desired implementation group, a new table with all the
-information is presented.
+Following the selection of the desired implementation group, a comprehensive table containing all the pertinent information is presented.

 ![](src/main/resources/com/manolodominguez/fleco/gui/screenshots/complete.png)

-Data that can be modified, can be modified directly on the table bi clicking on
-the corresponding cell.
-For instance, the value of the initial status,
-called current status, should be adjusted to fit the real status of each
-cybersecurity action defined in CyberTOMP to represent the real assets
-cybersecurity status.
-Also strategic constraints/goals can be defined using the
-columns "Constraint operator" and "Constraint value"; for instance, if for the
-CyberTOMP metric "IDENTIFY" the current status is "0.4" and we choose a
-constraint operator "GREATER" and constraint value "0.8", we are telling FLECO
-that it must find a set of cybersecurity actions that makes, as a whole, that
-the CyberTOMP metric IDENTIFY is greater (strictly) than 0.8.
+Modifiable data can be directly edited within the table by clicking on the corresponding cell.
+For instance, the initial status, referred to as the current status, should be adjusted to accurately reflect the actual cybersecurity status of each defined cybersecurity action in CyberTOMP, thereby representing the real status of the assets.
+Additionally, strategic constraints and goals can be defined using the "Constraint operator" and "Constraint value" columns.
+For example, consider the CyberTOMP metric "IDENTIFY" with a current status of "0.4."
+By selecting a constraint operator of "GREATER" and a constraint value of "0.8," FLECO is directed to seek a set of cybersecurity actions that collectively ensure the CyberTOMP metric "IDENTIFY" exceeds (strictly) 0.8.

 ![](src/main/resources/com/manolodominguez/fleco/gui/screenshots/constraint.png)